It can be difficult to distinguish between corned beef and beef brisket.

 Brisket Flat and Brisket Point

-A regular brisket usually refers to one that is sold as a whole — containing both the flat and the point.
-This type of brisket consists of two parts.
+A regular brisket usually refers to one that is sold as a whole (as known as a packer brisket.

 On the other hand, the brisket point looks more like a triangle and it has a much higher fat content.